 There are two main types of Cookies that can be set:

 - First party Cookies: these Cookies are placed by Ancestry directly when you use our Services.
 First party Cookies may include Cookies from Service Providers.

 - Third party Cookies: these Cookies do not belong to Ancestry.
 They are owned by other companies, like Google or YouTube, and are used for site analytics and advertising purposes.
 See further details below on how to manage these Cookies.
 Third-party Cookies will be providing a service to Ancestry or a function to us but Ancestry cannot control how those third-party Cookies are used.

-There are many benefits to this.
+There are many benefits to using Cookies.
 For example, every time you visit our site we can log you in automatically, and remember your preferences.
 Plus, we can keep you logged in as you move around the site and give you a personal experience.

 |Categories of Use||Description|

 |Necessary||These Cookies are essential for the operation of our Services.
 These Cookies do things like ensure that your password works and you stay logged in when you move between pages on the website and help the website to remember details like what is in your shopping cart or how far you are through an order.
 Necessary Cookies cannot be removed or turned off.